TRAIS-Lab/project-template/README.md

 1. Add the dependency to `pyproject.toml` under `[project.dependencies]` (for production) or `[project.optional-dependencies.dev]` (for development)
 2. Run `uv lock` to update the lock file
-3. Run `uv sync` to install the new dependency
+3. Run `uv sync --all-extras --dev` to install the new dependency (or `uv sync` for production dependencies only)

 Example:
 ```bash